yyyyinghan/onboarding/README.md

-# onboarding
+# onboarding-git
-This repo is for git practice purpose.
+This repo is for practicing git.